NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 Analytics data for *search* for large web sites is often too verbose and inharmonious to analyze.
 One "portal" site studied receives around 150,000 "clicks" per month from search-engine results screens, and around 100,000 queries per month from site search.
 Reporting for each has many variations on the same conceptual ideas, making the content difficult to analyze.
 For this reason, many web managers are not looking for meaning in the search terms people are using.

-This project uses Python with a tool called the [MetaMap](https://metamap.nlm.nih.gov) to tag default reports from Google Analytics using the [Semantic Network](https://semanticnetwork.nlm.nih.gov), which are both part of the [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html).
+How might we put more-frequent queries into "buckets" of broader topics, so subject matter experts can determine how well our customers are finding what they are looking for, and to see if our web site should be updated to serve those information needs better?

-The intent is to put more-frequent queries into buckets by topic, so subject matter experts can determine how well we serve these queries and if the web site should be updated to serve those information needs better.
+This tool operates on default reports from Google Analytics, using Python and the [MetaMap knowledge engine](https://metamap.nlm.nih.gov) to tag queries to categories in the [Semantic Network](https://semanticnetwork.nlm.nih.gov).
+MetaMap and the Semantic Network are components of the [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html).
+The current start-up script was written for Linux.

 **Use case:** A web analytist could say to a product owner, "Did you know that last month, 30 percent of your home page searches were about drugs?
 Should we take action on this?